Getting Students Involved in STEAM

 Spheros with Girl Scouts

-In February, five of Retro5ive’s members went to Anderson Elementary School as part of our outreach program.
-Once there, the team helped the young girls learn how to program a Sphero.
+Five of Retro5ive’s members went to Anderson Elementary School to help the young girls learn how to program a Sphero.
+The girls had the opportunity to speak to the members about their roles on the team as well.
 Working with these Girl Scouts introduced them to the wonders of STEAM.
 They were enthusiastic to learn and had a blast with the team!

 Build Day with Youths